MrFluorine/EchoMind/readme.md

 - 📄 Upload any `.pdf`, `.txt`, or `.docx`
 - 🔍 Smart query classification: retrieval or general chat?
 - 🧠 Gemini-powered conversation (remembers your chat!)
+- 🦙 LlamaIndex for intelligent document parsing and extraction
 - 🗃️ FAISS + Sentence Transformers for fast semantic search
 - ☁️ S3 storage for document and vector persistence
 - 🔁 Upload new docs anytime — chat resets & vector store refreshes